nambroa/demo-springboot/README.md

 ## TODO

+- Initial app skeleton (DONE)
-- Support note creation via API
+- Support note creation via API (DONE)
+- Tests for note creation
 - Support note editing via API
 - Support note deletion via API
 - Does Spring have a way to automate basic frontend to easily show notes?
 Thymeleaf?
 Search libraries.
 - Make the app interact with another microservice via a queue.
 For example: Microservice that manages users!
+  (this point is a good time to move to a relational DB)